ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

       transport_type: "raw"  # Change this to your compressed format (zlib, draco, zstd)
 ```

-See transport_type in [Collision Monitor Node](../configuration/packages/collision_monitor/configuring-collision-monitor-node.md#collision-monitor-node) for more information.
+See transport_type in [Collision Monitor Node][collision-monitor-node] for more information.

 ### Performance Metrics